Handling Forced Cache Disconnection Using Autoreconnect

 Cache callback methods to perform actions during the reconnect process, or to cancel the reconnect process if necessary.

-Cache API provide several methods you can use to take actions while a member is reconnecting to the cluster:
+Cache API provide several methods you can use to take actions while a member is reconnecting to the distributed system:

 DistributedSystem.isReconnecting()returns true if the member is in the process of reconnecting and recreating the cache after having been removed from the system by other members.